mosra/m.css/doc/plugins/links.rst

 including the ``m/`` directory into one of your :py:`PLUGIN_PATHS` and add :py:`m.dox` package to your plugins in ``pelicanconf.py``.
-The plugin uses Doxygen tag files to get a list of linkable symbols and you need to provide list of tuples containing tag file path, URL prefix and an optional list of implicitly prepended namespaces in :py:`M_DOX_TAGFILES` configuration to make the plugin work.
-Example configuration:
+The plugin uses Doxygen tag files to get a list of linkable symbols and you need to provide list of tuples containing tag file path, URL prefix, an optional list of implicitly prepended namespaces and an optional list of CSS classes for each link in a :py:`M_DOX_TAGFILES` configuration value.
+Example:

 .. code:: python